kekse1/norbert/README.md

 Virtuality is also best performing.. so this peace of software doesn't act with much neuron class instances or smth. like that, but only with digits in kinda vector space.

-And the last info: it works kinda 'step-wise', so every input byte causes many mega-byte movement in the 'virtual brain'.. and all energies in there are also super-positioned and entangled.
-Only 'bit of maths..
+And the last info: it works kinda 'step-wise', so every input byte causes ~mega-byte movement in the 'virtual brain'.. where all energies are super-positioned and entangled.
+Only a bit of maths..

 ## Tokens?
 NO.
 I'm working with pure **byte**code (maximum radix `256`), nothing like tokens or smth. like that.
 JFYI.